SSWConsulting/SSW.Rules.Content/rules/choose-azure-services/rule.md

 These questions can be applied to any scenario, but here is one example:

-Let's say you have a learning management system running as a React SPA and it stores information about companies, users, learning modules, learning items.
-Additionally users can upload rich text notes or images about each module as needed.
+Let's say you have a learning management system running as a React SPA and it stores information about companies, users, learning modules and learning items.
+Additionally the application administrators can build up learning items with a variable amount of custom fields, images, videos, documents and other content as they want.

 It also has a scheduled job that runs daily, picks up all the user data and puts it into a database for reporting.
 This database for reporting needs to be able to store data from many different sources and process billions of records.